youarebamboozled/AlveusDB/README.md

 ## How to use

-For now, you can't.
-I am still working on it.
+For now, it is not recommended for use.
+But if you want to try it out, you can follow the steps below.

 ## How to install